nrkno/service-now-cmdb-deploy-action/readme.md

 # Post Deployment to ServiceNow CMDB

-This action posts the deployment to Service Now CMDB.
+This action posts the deployment to ServiceNow CMDB.

 ## Inputs